-- Squamous cell carcinoma – it is generally discovered earlier than other lung cancers and has the best outcome after treatment
+- squamous cell carcinoma – generally discovered earlier than other lung cancers and has the best outcome after treatment

-- Adenocarcinoma – it is now the most common type in both males and females.
-The increasing incidence may be related to changing patterns of smoking including filtered cigarettes
+- adenocarcinoma – now the most common type in both men and women.
+Its rise may be related to changing patterns of smoking, including the use of filtered cigarettes

-- Large cell carcinoma – this gets its name from the large, rounded cells that are seen when they are examined under the microscope.
-It is sometimes known as undifferentiated carcinoma
+- large cell carcinoma – named for its large, rounded cells visible under the microscope.
+It is sometimes known as 'undifferentiated carcinoma'

-- Bronchiolo-alveolar cell carcinoma – it is one of the less common types of cancer.
+- bronchiolo-alveolar cell carcinoma – one of the less common types of cancer.